I love making cookies with royal icing every holiday season. How incredible are these classic Christmas Cookies for our Christmas party!

 When I saw that Iron Orchid Designs Christmas stamps that resembled the writing on my beloved English advertising pots, I was convinced I could make these classic Christmas cookies resemble the pots.

 I think they turned out beautifully.

 Each year, I look for a few new Christmas cookie recipes to try.
-Some have been keepers, some have made a one-time appearance.
+Some have been keepers, and some have made a one-time appearance.

 I always make my classic Christmas cookies every year.
 They are traditional sugar cookies with royal icing.
 I decorate them differently each year, but the recipe is the same.
 I have made them every year for … well, a lot of years.
 This year I used Measure for Measure gluten-free flour and they turned out perfectly!